 2. You need to be able to "hold your part" while others around you are singing something different.

 We do have an audition process of around 8 weeks, which gives you time to decide if you want to join us, and to see whether our kind of singing is right for you.
 Don't be put off by this -- we are a very encouraging group!
 And everyone in the chorus has been through this process and knows what it's like.

-There are weekly fees for visitors - the two weeks are free then after that we ask you to pay $5 per week until you pass an audition to become a member.
+There are weekly fees for visitors - the first two weeks are free then after that we ask you to pay $5 per week until you pass an audition to become a member.

 Members pay $55 per month - this money goes to paying for international coaches, venue hire, partial costume subsidy, equipment such as the risers we stand on, music, director's fees, and membership in the international Sweet Adelines organisation.